genixpro/kwola/README.md

 `[user@localhost]$ kwola kwola_run_1`

+If you want to just quickly test Kwola, use our live restaurant testing demo, available at http://demo.kwolatesting.com/ You may want to visit it in your browser first to warm up the server its running on before running the console command.

-For example, you can use Kwola with one of our example codebases if you have Docker installed:
+You can use Kwola with any of our example codebases if you have Docker installed:

 `[user@localhost]$ docker run docker.io/kwola/kros-1`